falcon4ever/ofxQNX/README.md

 QUICK START
 ===========

 Download (a patched) openFrameworks from the link above.
-Next download this add-on and place it in the addon directory.
+Next download this add-on and place it in the addons directory.

 Launch the IDE provided by the BlackBerry Native SDK and follow the instructions below:

+= PlayBook =

-Create a new workspace at:
+Open the IDE and create a new workspace at:
 - "openFrameworks\examples\qnx"

 After the IDE is running, import the following projects: